bulletmark/libinput-gestures/README.md

 After executing the above command, **log out of your session completely**, and then log back in to assign this group (or just reboot).

+NOTE User access option 2: For automated handling of ACL through udev, you may instead copy/symlink the included `53-example-touchpad-udev.rules` file to `/etc/udev/rules.d/` once you find the correct key/value pairs to use for your hardware.
+Instructions are provided in the comments of the rules file.

+After verifying the udev rule, just reboot and login.

 NOTE: Arch users can just install [_libinput-gestures from the AUR_][AUR].
 Then skip to the next CONFIGURATION section.